adunis/globe-seekers-vault/Draw Steel/Draw Steel Templates/Montage Test.md

   - name: Potential Challenges
     effect: |
       On their turn, a character can attempt one of the following challenges.
-A **Hard** roll awards 2 successes on a 12+.
       - **Scale the Outer Wall:** Climb a treacherous section of the keep's wall.
 (Athletics + Agility, **Hard**)
       - **Bypass the Sentry Post:** Sneak past a tower with distracted guards.
 (Stealth + Intuition, **Moderate**)
       - **Disable Courtyard Traps:** Identify and disarm pressure plates and tripwires.
 (Thievery + Reason, **Hard**)